Common fraud schemes & scams

 Financial statement fraud

 To inflate a bonus or retain a job, someone might misrepresent the financial state of a business, overstating assets, revenues, or profits, or understating liabilities.
 Financial statement fraud rarely results in personal gain for the fraudster.
+This type of scheme belongs to the broad category of internal fraud.

 Learn about detecting fraud schemes